jlivingood/IETF-L4S-Deployment/Week2-PartB.md

 Enter the RPM value for "Downlink Responsiveness" in the survey form.

-### Step 3: Upload Responsiveness with Low Latency OFF
+### Step 3: Uplink Responsiveness with Low Latency OFF

 Copy and paste the following text into your Terminal application.
-Note `h3` here for upload vs `h2` for download.
+Note `h3` here for uplink vs `h2` for downlink.

     networkQuality -C https://rpm-nqtest-st.comcast.net/.well-known/nq -k -s -f h3,noL4S